zanedr/front-end-submissions-public/1611/mod-4/byob/Zucker-BYOB.md

 # Instructor Feedback [Brittany]

+* I evalled your master branch as that's what is linked to in the submission template.
+If you want credit for the changes you've made over the weekend, please make sure all your most recent code is pushed to master.

 * Given that there is no front-end to this project, it would be nice to have a README that outlines all of the possible endpoints you can hit and each method they accept as mentioned in the [spec](http://frontend.turing.io/projects/build-your-own-backend.html).

 ## Feature Completion